Cristivnsvnchez/DashboardApp2/README.md

 This project is a simple React and TypeScript dashboard built with Vite and Tailwind CSS.

+The interface supports a light and dark theme.
+Use the sun/moon button in the header to toggle between modes.
+Your preference is saved in `localStorage`.

 ## Prerequisites

 - Node.js (version 18 or later)